 Certificates Vs. Savings

-Certificates of deposit are bank accounts with a guaranteed interest rate for a set term.
+Certificates of deposit are bank accounts with a guaranteed interest rate for a fixed term.
 You have to keep your money invested in the CD until the end of that term; otherwise, you may need to pay the penalty if you withdraw it early.

 Traditional savings accounts are a type of bank account that usually earns little interest.
 At the same time, certificates offer higher interest but require a minimum opening deposit, and account owners must maintain a minimum balance.